 Valve components and the pipeline may become very hot or cold.
 Risk of burn injuries.

-- Allow components and pipelines to cool down or heat up. - → Wear protective clothing and safety gloves.
+- Allow components and pipelines to cool down or warm up to the ambient temperature. - → Wear protective clothing and safety gloves.

 Risk of personal injury due to pressurized components and process medium being discharged.